Witch Hazel vs. Rubbing Alcohol vs. Toner

 It is because bottles and liquid of both the solvent appear out to be quite similar.
 However, in reality, Witch Hazel and Rubbing Alcohol aren’t the same liquid.

-• Gentle Face Toner: Alcohol-free and formulated to soothe, tone, hydrate, and balance the pH level of skin; This face toner helps reduce the look of pores, balance oily skin, and maintain the skin's moisture barrier
+• Gentle Face Toner: Alcohol-free and formulated to soothe, tone, hydrate, and balance the pH level of skin; This face toner helps reduce the look of pores, balance oily skin, and maintain the skin's moisture barrier; Improves skin texture by 22%

 • 98 Percent Natural Origin Ingredients: Made with certified organic Witch Hazel grown and harvested exclusively for Thayers on a family farm in Connecticut, and certified organic Aloe Vera